-- 9.1 A Task Pilot is one who has completed a task at a GNZ contest and has achieved the Gold distance flight of 300km. - 9.2 The Task Pilot training syllabus is detailed in Appendix 2-C, section 1(d) commencing on page 77.
-Preparation is the responsibility of the pilot and progress is no longer signed off by an instructor.
+- 9.1 A Task Pilot is one who has completed a task at a GNZ contest and has achieved the Gold distance flight of 300km. - 9.2 Preparation is the responsibility of the pilot and progress is no longer signed off by an instructor.
+Guidance for such self-preparation is provided in the PTP.

-10. Alpine Pilot
+10 Alpine Pilot

-- 10.1 Becoming an Alpine Pilot is the ultimate achievement of the GNZ Flight Training Programme. - 10.2 The Alpine Pilot training syllabus is detailed in Appendix 2-C, section 1(e) commencing on page 77.
-Preparation is the responsibility of the pilot and involves extensive reading and participation in special training courses.
+- 10.1 Becoming an Alpine Pilot is the ultimate achievement of the GNZ Flight Training Programme. - 10.2 Preparation is the responsibility of the pilot and involves extensive reading and participation in special training courses.
+Guidance for such self-preparation is provided in the PTP.
+Suitably-qualified instructors occasionally offer courses in alpine flying.